I love the way you lie.

 "Not now, we follow Kats lead on this Maz."

 Her mother had always appeared to call the shots and rule the roost in their family, so it caught Kat by surprise to see her father finally steering the ship after all those years of his happy wife, happy life mantra.

 "Ok, I'm going to do this, I have to."
 Kat took a deep steadying breath.
 "I love you guys."
 She painfully smiled at her parents but quickly looked away as she felt the sharp sting return to her eyes.

-"We got you Kat."
-Her younger brother Konor appeared at the top of the stairs and gave her a reassuring nod.
+"We got you, Kat."
+Her younger brother Konnor appeared at the top of the stairs and gave her a-reassuring nod.

 "Thank you." she mouthed, noticing his bloody knuckles as she squeezed his arm on passing.

 She headed back downstairs to find most of the guests had left, apart from a few gossip mongers relishing in the drama.
-The living room door was wide open, as she passed she could feel her blood begin to boil in seeing David sitting on the chair nursing a bloody nose and looking sorry for himself as his flawless baby mama sat opposite him dabbing at her eyes with a tissue.
+The living room door was wide open, as she passed she could feel her blood begin to boil in seeing David sitting on the chair nursing a bloody nose and looking sorry for himself as his flawless baby mama sat opposite him dabbing at her eyes and being consoled by Davids Mother.
 Kat paused to take a deep calming breath before joining David and Isabelle in the living room, calmly shutting the door behind her.